munkeops/Connaisance/README.md

 # connaisance-java-project
+A Java swings project.
-java swings project on desktop app design of mec app
+Concept design of the college MEC app